 We kick off the top ten with a classic Chris Waddle mullet.

 Business in the front, party in the back.
 The former Spurs man really made it his own throughout the 1980s.
-He and Paul Gascoigne together look like Britain's next biggest electropop duo.
-They certainly both had the temperament to form a band.

 This haircut might have been atrocious, but Ronaldo wouldn't have cared one jot, as he put in some unstoppable performances to lead Brazil to World Cup glory in 2002.

 The ex-Real Madrid striker also secured the Golden Boot, as he scored eight goals, including a brace in the final, to earn his country their first world crown since 1994.

 Judging by this hairstyle, Taribo West was one brave man (he also played for both Milan clubs consecutively).

 Abel Xavier was partial to an odd fashion choice or two... or three!